YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Swarm/README.md

 - **Swarm nodes**: The Swarm nodes are the individual Docker hosts that make up the cluster.
 - **Service**: A service is a containerized application that is deployed and managed by Docker Swarm.
 - **Task**: A task is a running instance of a service on a particular node.

+## Working with Docker Swarm

+To create and manage a Docker Swarm cluster, you can use the Docker CLI or a tool like Docker Compose.
+Here are some common Docker Swarm commands: